penguinite/onbox/README.md

 ### But I still want to use it

-Well then head on to the compilation section
+Well then head on to the compilation section, but don't expect it to fully work out-of-the-box, configuration is required.

+If I had to give an estimate, i'd say that Pothole is 0.01% towards reaching its goal of being a barely-working lightweight ActivityPub backend.

 ## Compilation